 - Win + F1: The shortcut automatically opens a Bing search for "How to Get Help in Windows 10" using your default browser.

 - Win + H: Opens a Share window.
-The option allow sharing a screenshot of the active window if it is on a supported App or software.
+The option allows sharing a screenshot of the active window if it is on a supported App or software.

 - Alt + Tab: The shortcut key is used to quickly switch between opened Apps.

-- Win + Print Screen: The shortcut takes a screenshot and save the picture inside Picture folder which you can find under This PC.
+- Win + Print Screen: The shortcut takes a screenshot and saves the picture inside Picture folder which you can find under This PC.
 The picture taken is in PNG format.

 - Win + P: The keyword shortcut list to manage all multiple monitors come with Windows 10